Research Centre Director

 I supervise or co-supervise nine PhD students on a wide range of German-focused and comparative projects on twentieth and twenty-first century film and literature.

-Lecturer in French Studies, department of Cultures and Languages, Birkbeck.
+Senior Lecturer in French Studies, department of Cultures and Languages, Birkbeck

 Ann’s research and teaching interests are in the field of 18th-century French literature and culture and, in particular, the topic of sensibility, theories of reception and reader-response, and word and image relations (especially illustrations of 18th-century French fiction).
 Her book Sensibility, Reading and Illustration: Spectacles and Signs in Graffigny, Marivaux and Rousseau was published by Legenda in July 2009, and her current research project, started during the tenure of her Leverhulme Early Career Fellowship, focuses on the representation of the figure of the prostitute in 18th-century France, adopting an interdisciplinary perspective.